zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/install-guide/building.md

 ### make java
 This option compiles the Java code that is used to interface with Minecraft itself (located in `JavaApp`).

-**Note:** If compiling on iOS, you cannot use this option unless you have a Procursus bootstrap.

 ### make extras
 This options compiles the assets and storyboards that are used as the foundation of the app (located in `Natives/Assets.xcassets` and `Natives/en.lproj`).